yzhizai/supprecipe/README.md

 data(cells)
 cells <- select(cells, -case)
-names(cells)[1] <- 'Label' # when use your own data, make sure the first column is your target label, as names with 'Label'
+names(cells)[1] <- 'Label' # when use your own data, make sure the first column is your target label, and named it with 'Label'

 a_recipe <- recipe(Label~., data = cells) %>%
   step_zv(all_predictors()) %>%